9 Best Renters Insurance Companies in New Jersey of 2026

 Location

 We've researched renters insurance quotes in major New Jersey counties and key cities - Bergen, Middlesex, Essex, Hudson, and Monmouth.
-We compared the renters insurance quotes and averages in cities such as Newark, Jersey City, Paterson, Elizabeth & Lakewood to understand how much coverage would cost for your needs.
+We compared the renters insurance quotes and averages in Newark, Jersey City, Paterson, Elizabeth & Lakewood to understand how much coverage would cost for your needs.